Wentril/kubernetes_workshop/course.md

 kubectl get replicaset -w  # -w for watch, also works for pods and other resources
 ```

-Then in other terminal delete one of the pods and see the output.
+Then in other terminal, delete one of the pods and see the output.

 ```text
 NAME    DESIRED   CURRENT   READY   AGE